 Awhile back, my cousin was looking for a Brussels sprout recipe.
 I realized that I didn’t have any to share.
 While we eat them roasted throughout the fall and winter season, that’s about the extent of it.
 So, I challenged myself to think of a new way to incorporate Brussels sprouts into our rotation of family dishes.
-And thus, we have Shiitake Mushrooms and Brussels Sprouts with Farro!
+And thus, we have this recipe for vegan Brussels sprouts with shiitake mushrooms and farro.

 My favorite part is the way that soy sauce, lemon juice, and jalapeño work to season this dish.
 It’s so simple, and yet, it adds just the right amount of everything–a little umami, a little salt, a bit acidic, and then, a little bit spicy.
 It’s a perfect balance to this savory dish.
 And once the grains are done cooking, it comes together very quickly.

 Shiitake Mushrooms and Brussels Sprouts with Farro